Certifier :

 About this Fishery

-Ensis directus – razor shell or razor clam – is native to the western Atlantic.
+This fishery targets razor clam or razor shell (Ensis leei, previously known as Ensis directus).
+Razor clam is native to the western Atlantic.
 It was introduced to the German North Sea coast in 1978-79, and since then has rapidly spread through the North Sea and northern Europe.
 It reached the Netherlands in 1982, finding a free niche in the clean sand of the lower intertidal flats in the Wadden Sea.

-After a free-swimming larval stage, razor shells burrow into the sand and filter-feed on algae.
+After a free-swimming larval stage, razor clams burrow into the sand and filter-feed on algae.
 Birds such as eider duck and scooters are the main predators, while the larvae (spats) are eaten by crabs and fish.
-Razor shells can live up to five years and grow up to 16-17cm.
+Razor clams can live up to five years and grow up to 16-17cm.

 Market Information